lausek/lausek.github.io/_drafts/better-results-with-variant-types.md

 DATA(lv_dont_care) = lo_result2->unwrap( ).
 ```

-### Lookout
+### Final thoughts

-With macros we can simulate generics very primitively.
+Making use of macros enables us to simulate generics very primitively.
 Of course this doesn't work well on a big scale, e.g. I wouldn't implement a class with hundreds of code lines in one, but it is suitable enough for declaring small, compact helper types.

 Unfortunately, I haven't found a way of sharing such a declaration over the SAP Dictionary.